 Legal research services are an important part of any law practice.
-They are also time-consuming and laborious.
-That’s why our law clients welcome the expert research services of our Legal Edge Services team.
+But they are also time-consuming.
+That’s why clients welcome the expert research services of our Legal Edge Services team, including our certified paralegals.

-According to Cornell University Law School, the broadest purpose of legal research is to find authoritative sources that will aid in identifying a solution to a specific legal problem.
+According to Cornell University Law School, one of the primary uses for legal research is to find authoritative sources that help attorneys identify a solution to a specific legal problem.
 In other words, when you have case law and precedents in your corner you’re not in the ring alone.

-Secondary authorities are commentaries on the law that do not have binding effect, but do aid in explaining what the law is or should be.
+Secondary authorities are commentaries about the law.
+And, while comments have no binding effect, they can aid in explaining what the law is or should be.

 Our legal researchers are efficient and productive

-The rich trove of resources that is available to researchers in their quest for legal authority is vast and complicated.
-It comes in many forms, including paper, film, and electronic or digital records, for example.
-In addition, some resources are indexed well, some are not.
-Due to this complexity, many law schools require law students to take classes in legal research.
+The resources available to researchers in their search for legal authority are enormous and complex.
+Resources come in many forms, including paper, film, and electronic or digital records, for example.
+In addition, some resources are indexed well, while others are not.
+For these reasons, many law schools require law students to take classes in legal research.
 Paralegals are also trained in legal research skills, and our certified paralegals are no exception.

-Legal research services from Legal Edge Services leverage our ability to access a universe of primary and secondary authoritative sources.
-These include legal encyclopedias, treatises, American Law Reports, law reviews, and legal periodicals.
-As well as case reporters, statutes and various other authorities.
+Legal research services from Legal Edge Services reflect our ability to access a wide array of primary and secondary authoritative sources.
+These include legal encyclopedias, treatises, American Law Reports, law reviews, legal periodicals, and various other authorities.

-Complementing these considerable resources, our legal research services team brings years of experience and analytical thinking to every project.
-As a result, your legal research will be thorough, on-target, and on-time.
+To get the most from these different resources, our legal research services team brings years of experience and analytical thinking to every project.
+As a result, your can count on our research to be thorough, on-target, and on-time.